 I. Anticipate some of the holiday stress factors your employees may be facing

-Managing work and home responsibilities requires a delicate balancing act during the holidays, and it’s even trickier when work and home are both in the same place.
+Managing work and home responsibilities requires a delicate balancing act during the holidays, and it’s even trickier when your team is constantly switching between working at the office and at home.

 Your employees may have extra work to finish.
 Perhaps they need to meet a deadline or sales goal before the year closes out.
 They also may need to wrap up loose ends before taking time off during the holiday.
-Then there are the extra holiday obligations outside of work: gifts to buy, chores to complete, (virtual) events to attend.
-Your team members may feel overscheduled and overwhelmed, and that stress can spill over into their workdays.
+Then there are the extra holiday obligations outside of work: gifts to buy, chores to complete, (virtual or in-person) events to attend.
+Your team members may feel over-scheduled and overwhelmed, and that stress can spill over into their workdays.

 There are other sources of worry, too.
-Some employees may feel financial stress during the holidays after racking up big credit card bills to buy presents.
-Others are agonizing about the country’s economic future while coronavirus is still a threat and how it may impact their jobs.
+Some employees may feel financial stress during the holidays due to the additional cost of buying presents.

 Family relationships can also cause anxiety.
 Perhaps an employee is hosting their in-laws from out-of-town and has a lot to do before and during the visit.
 Meanwhile, another employee could be struggling with estrangement from family members, which can be especially tough during this season of togetherness.